htmfilho/samplereads/README.md

-# pycific
+# SampleReads

-Pycific is an application to plan and execute a training program, as well as managing a compatition, to supported sports.
-It initially targets running and swimming, but it will be designed to support more sports and modalities.
+SampleReads is an application to keep track of your reads like books, magazines, e-books, manuals and many other things, entirely or partially.
+Unlike other alternatives, it is possible to indicate that you read from page 47 to 81, make notes, and write reviews.
+It also calculates reading stats.